Tinide/hodler-wallet/README.md

 Porter supports custom btcd, ltcd, bchd nodes, and it is safer and faster to use self-built nodes.

-Types currently supported by Hodler-Wallet 0.1.0:
+Types currently supported by Hodler-Wallet 0.2.0:
 - Bitcoin
 - Litecoin
 - Bitcoin Cash
 - Bitcoin SV
 - Ethereum
+- Ethereum ERC20 token
 - Ripple

 Supported platforms: